 Selections: Submission does not guaranty that the images will be chosen for the exhibition.
 Accepted prints may be offered for sale, but must remain through the end of the show.
 Submitters (or parent or guardian for the Youth submitters) warrant that entries are their work and accept the submission choices made by the Festival’s juror(s) as final.
-This year photographer Chris Brown will judge the entries.
 In the event any juror is unable to judge, the Director of the Exhibition may substitute or serve as an alternate.

 Awards: There will be one Best of Show for the Adult Division and one Best of Show for the Youth Division.
 Each shall be awarded $250.
 There will also be two Juror’s Awards (no monetary award).
 All awards are made based upon consideration of the actual exhibited prints on the wall.

 Entries: By following the links to our online submissions manager, Smarter Entry, entries are taken and fees paid.
 Details for the submission process is provided at the Smarter Entry web site.
 (For example, only entries submitted up to 1,280 pixels on the long side are accepted.)
 It is important that you not watermark your images to maintain anonymity during the judging process.
 Photographs chosen for the show will be made from the on-line submissions which will be judged digitally.
 Only after an entry is accepted is a physical print needed.
 Any entrant failing to comply with the terms and conditions of entry, or the detailed submission process, may be disqualified from this competition.